Leody Taveras Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers have the 20th-ranked team ERA across all MLB pitching staffs (4.42).
+- The Dodgers have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.

-- The right-hander's last appearance was on Saturday against the New York Mets, when he tossed five innings, surrendering one earned run while allowing two hits.
+- In his last appearance on Sunday, the righty tossed 4 2/3 innings against the New York Mets, allowing one earned run while surrendering three hits.

-- In 14 games this season, the 29-year-old has amassed an ERA of 3.72, with 7.1 strikeouts per nine innings.
-Opponents are batting .196 against him.
+- The 24-year-old has a 4.25 ERA and 8.7 strikeouts per nine innings in nine games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.